This page provides you with all the IELTS information you need to know about the exam. These IELTS Faqs are all commonly asked questions.

 This overall band score is an average of each band score that you are given for your writing, reading, listening and speaking.

-You get tested at an IELTS test centre.
+You get tested at an IELTS test centre (though tests at home online are starting to be introduced - see below).
 This will normally be with the British Council or IDP, two of the institutions that administer the test.
 It may be at one of their language schools or it could be held at another venue.

 International House also have test centres and some test centres may be held at other organisations, such as universities.